gengojs/gengojs/README.md

 ## Options

-These are the complete option for the official plugins.
+These are the complete options for the official plugins.
 Loading options is quite simple in gengo.js.

 ```json
 {